What will a refocused health care system mean for you?

 Right now, the system gets in the way of health care delivery.
-It is complex and uncoordinated, resulting in unacceptable wait times, service disruptions and problems accessing primary care like family doctors.
+It is complex and uncoordinated, resulting in unacceptable wait times, service disruptions and challenges accessing primary care.

 We need to get you the right care when and where you need it.